Alpine glacier chunk detaches, killing at least 6 hikers

 But Milan said some of the hikers might be able to get down by themselves, including by using the peak’s cable car.

 SUEM said the avalanche consisted of a “pouring down of snow, ice and rock.”
-The detached section is know as a serac, or pinnacle of ice.
+The detached section is known as a serac, or pinnacle of ice.

 Dubbed the “queen of the Dolomites,” Marmolada rises about 3,300 meters (about 11,000 feet) and is the highest of the 18 peaks in that eastern range of the Italian Alps, offering spectacular views of other Alpine peaks.